EasyPost/easy-ui/documentation/specs/TextField.md

 ### Features

-- The net effect of setting `variant` to `protected` is to get a PasswordInput component with an appropriate visibility icon.
+- Setting `type` to `password` adds a clickable and focusable right aligned visibility icon as well.
 - Setting the `size` property also sets size for iconAtStart and iconAtEnd: The size values map to Easy UI's token sizes for icons.
 - When `errorText` is supplied with `validationState="invalid"`, `helperText` is overriden.
 - Underlying input type can be set to `text`, `email`, `password`, `tel`, or `search`.